 Master of Social Work (MSW) Programs in Connecticut - Campus and Online

-The six universities that offer MSW programs in Connecticut all have traditional and advanced standing options.
+The seven universities that offer MSW programs in Connecticut all have traditional and advanced standing options.
 Traditional MSW programs, like master’s degree programs in many other fields, are designed for students who hold a bachelor’s degree from an accredited college or university; they do not require applicants to have majored in social work.
 Advanced standing programs, however, are programs specifically designed for students who hold a Bachelor of Social Work (BSW) degree from an undergraduate program that is accredited by the Council on Social Work Education (CSWE).

-• Fairfield University (Granted Candidacy)
+• Fairfield University (Accredited)

 • Quinnipiac University (Accredited)